stuart12/stuart-system/chef/Readme.md

 - Do not create users.
 - Use an EFI boot.
 - Configure the root disk using GPT with these paritions.
-  - Do not configure a swap parition but do create a partition whose name ends in `swapcrypted`.
+  - Do not configure a swap parition but do create an unused partition whose name ends in `swapcrypted`.
   - Configure the root partition as btrfs
-  - Configure the
+  - Configure the boot partition as btrfs

 | Number | Start (sector) | End (sector) | Size       | Code | Name                 |
 | ------ | -------------- | ------------ | ---------- | ---- | -------------------- |